Desperado (Eagles album): Artwork

 The artwork for the album was done by artist Gary Burden with photos by Henry Diltz, both of whom were also responsible for Eagles' first album.
-To illustrate the theme for the music in the album, the original concept was for a gatefold double album with the band dressed as outlaws on the front cover with images of gunfight and the Wild West inside.
+To illustrate the theme for the music in the album, the original concept was for a gatefold album with the band dressed as outlaws on the front cover with images of gunfight and the Wild West inside.
 The centerfold idea, however, was scrapped by David Geffen.

-On the back of the album is an image of all four members of the band together with Jackson Browne and J. D. Souther lying dead and bound on the ground.
+On the back of the album is an image of all four members of the band together with Jackson Browne and JD Souther lying dead and bound on the ground.
 A posse stands over them, including the producer Glyn Johns (far right in a white hat), manager John Hartmann, road manager Tommy Nixon, artist Boyd Elder (who would be responsible for the skull artwork of Eagles' later albums), roadies, and Gary Burden (far left).
 The photo is meant to be a reenactment of the historical image of the capture and death of the Dalton Gang.
 Jackson Browne said that the image on the back cover with the musicians lying dead is when the "whole thing really comes together".

 The photo shoot took place at the Paramount Ranch, an old film set for Western movies in Malibu Canyon.
 It was, however, an expensive shoot, and to justify the cost a promotional film for the album was also made at the same time.
 The film was shot on Super-8, then sepia-tinted, and transferred to videotape.
 In each process a little video quality is lost, which Frey described as a "nice accident" as it made the video appear aged and more realistic.
 Henley described the promotional film, like the album itself, as "a commentary on [their] loss of innocence with regard to how the music business really worked".